Khrushchevka: Deterioration

-Present day
+Present day, reconstruction and modernization

 The panel buildings called khrushchevka are found in great numbers all over the former Soviet Union.
-They were originally considered to be temporary housing until the housing shortage could be alleviated by mature Communism, which would not have any shortages.
-Khrushchev predicted the achievement of Communism in 20 years (by the 1980s).
-Later, Leonid Brezhnev promised each family an apartment "with a separate room for each person plus one room extra", but many people continue to live in khrushchevkas today.Khrushchevka standard types are classified into "disposable", with a planned 25-year life (сносимые серии), and "permanent" (несносимые серии).
+They were originally considered to be temporary housing until the housing shortage could be alleviated by mature communism, which would not have any shortages.
+Khrushchev predicted the achievement of communism in 20 years (by the 1980s).
+Later, Leonid Brezhnev promised each family an apartment "with a separate room for each person plus one room extra", but many people continue to live in khrushchevkas today.

+In the 1980s, a working group led by historian and architectural theorist Yuri Volchok at the Central Research Institute of Architecture developed a methodology for reconstructing first-generation buildings.
+Volchok argued that these microdistricts, now in central city areas, should not remain mere bedroom communities.
+He proposed revitalizing them with projects like youth residential complexes or experimental construction hubs.

+In 1986, an All-Union competition for five-story building reconstruction was held.
+The winning project proposed adding floors, eliminating walk-through rooms, expanding kitchens and living spaces, installing elevators and garbage chutes, and improving engineering systems.
+Many entries included attics and pitched roofs.
+The Central Research Institute of Housing and Urban Planning later issued guidelines for reconstruction and modernization.

+Khrushchevka standard types are classified into "disposable", with a planned 25-year life (сносимые серии), and "permanent" (несносимые серии).
 This distinction is important in Moscow and other affluent cities, where disposable khrushchevkas are being demolished to make way for new, higher-density construction.
 The City of Moscow had planned to complete this process by 2015.
 More than 1,300 out of around 1,700 buildings had been already demolished by 2012.
 In 2017, Moscow city authorities announced that some 8,000 khrushchevkas would be torn down, a move that would cause 1.6 million people to lose their homes.
 The announcement came after the completion of a smaller demolition project in which 1,700 buildings were torn down.

 In some parts of the former Soviet Union and Eastern Bloc countries, efforts to renovate and beautify khrushchevkas have been made, such as in the Czech Republic, Slovakia, and Belarus.
 In many cities, khrushchevkas have been transformed from drab, gray buildings to colorful housing blocks through series of renovations.
 In addition, efforts to improve the quality of the buildings have been made.
 In Tartu, Estonia, the European Union-funded SmartEnCity turned three khrushchevka blocks into energy efficient "smart homes."
 The renovations are usually heavily subsidized by the state, and in many cases, by the European Union if the country is a member state of the EU.
-In Russia, Belarus, and Central Asia these same styles of renovations have not taken place, resulting in further dilapidation of the buildings or, in some cases, the demolition of many Krushchyovkas.
+In Russia, Belarus, and Central Asia these same styles of renovations have not taken place, resulting in further dilapidation of the buildings or, in some cases, the demolition of many khrushchevkas.
 In these parts of the former Soviet Union, private renovation has been the norm, explaining the difference in the conditions of the buildings.

-In English-speaking countries, khrushchevkas are often referred to by the slang term commieblock.
-Sometimes, this is sarcastically be applied to any apartment complex which is perceived as overly austere in appearance or run down regardless of whether it is located in a previously communist country or not.

-In 2017, Moscow Mayor Sergei Sobyanin and Russian President Vladimir Putin announced the Moscow Urban Renewal Initiative, a vast public works program to demolish thousands of the city's Khrushchevka.
-The plan includes the demolition of 5,171 dilapidated khrushchevka and replacement with modern 6 to 20-story residential structures.
-The plan upon completion will entail the relocation of 1.6 million city residents.